Developing your Employee Representatives training

 Attendees will develop skills in handling communication around sensitive matters.
-They will also gain an overview of discipline and grievance legislation, which might be required if asked to accompany employees at meetings or hearings.
+They will also gain an overview of discipline and grievance, redundancy and TUPE legislation which might be required if asked to accompany employees at meetings or hearings.

 - Scope - the purpose and scope of the employee council